@silencelaboratories/dkls-wasm-ll-node

 let msg3: Message[] = parties.flatMap((p, pid) => p.handleMessages(selectMessages(msg2, pid)));

-// handle batch of P2P message.
+// handle the batch of P2P messages.

 parties.flatMap((p, pid) => p.handleMessages(selectMessages(msg3, pid)));